Siliconvalley4uYouthProjects/DataBroker/readme.txt

 Project Title: Data Brokers Web Application

+Credentials:

+It is important to make a new storage as the credentials for the test application are listed in a public repository.
+All the credentials within the code are purely for testing the project, and if there is any plan to use this in a real business, ensure that the different safety features are put in place.

 Project Description:

 This project involved creating a web application that connected to firebase storage